Singapore Exchange's (SGX: S68) Latest Earnings: Growth Across All Business Segments

-- Revenue rose 19% year-on-year to S$248 million with growth across all its three business segments, amid an uncertain environment
+- Revenue rose 9% year-on-year to S$521 million with growth across all its three business segments, amid an uncertain environment

 Show Me The Moolah

-All of SGX’s three business segments — Fixed Income, Currencies and Commodities; Equities; and Data, Connectivity and Indices — saw higher revenue.
+All of SGX’s three business segments — Fixed Income, Currencies and Commodities (FICC); Equities; and Data, Connectivity and Indices (DCI) — saw higher revenue.

 The stock exchange’s balance sheet is still strong, with way more cash than debt.

 Since the start of FY2019, SGX revised its dividend policy, as mentioned in an earlier earnings release (emphases are mine):